Aberlour distillery: History

-In the mid-1860s he acquired a lease of the Dailuaine distillery at nearby Carron and held it for ten years, making connections in the spirit markets.
+In the mid-1860s, he acquired a lease of the Dailuaine distillery at nearby Carron and held it for ten years, making connections in the spirit markets.
 By the 1871 Census, James had moved to Aberlour, and in 1874 established and developed a new branch agency for the North of Scotland Bank.
 He became a prominent and respected member of the local community; as an elder of the parish church and in several public positions: chairman of the School Board, county councillor, and town Provost.

-In 1879 Fleming secured a feu from the Earl of Fife on the land where he would build his new Aberlour distillery and on its completion produced whisky there from December 1880.
+In 1879, Fleming secured a feu from the Earl of Fife on the land where he planned to build the Aberlour distillery and, upon its completion, produced whisky there from December 1880.
 He sold the business to his acting agents, Robert Thorne & Sons in 1892.
 James Fleming died aged 65, leaving a significant and tangible legacy.
 He built Aberlour's first public meeting place, The Fleming Hall in 1889.
 This was followed in 1900 by the Fleming Cottage Hospital providing isolation accommodation to limit the spread of infectious diseases.
-In James Thomson's 1902 book Recollections of a Speyside Parish the author wrote: "The hospital that has been built and endowed by his [Fleming's] liberality will always remain a memorial to his Christian philanthropy.
+In James Thomson's 1902 book Recollections of a Speyside Parish, the author wrote: "The hospital that has been built and endowed by his [Fleming's] liberality will always remain a memorial to his Christian philanthropy.
 I can well remember more than one epidemic that devastated many a home in the village.
 Had there been at the time such an institution in the place, many lives might have been saved."